10up/gutenberg-lessons/lessons/02-cta-lesson.md

 **Note**: See that `setAttributes` call?
 It is a function that is provided by the block API to set attributes for the block.
 You can read more about it in the [Block Reference Guides](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/).

-#### 3: Adding an optional field to the block.
+#### 3: Add an optional field to the block.
-Now that we know how to add new attributes and use `setAttributes` to update them, we can a more complicated feature - let's add an optional CTA button!
+Now that we know how to add attributes and use `setAttributes` to update them, we can create more complicated features - let's add an optional CTA button!

-When we're done, it will look like this:
+When we are done, it will look like this:
 ![alt text](images/cta-complete-with-control.png "CTA block with Inspector control")